Linwei-Chen/linwei-chen.github.io/_pages/about.md

 You can find my full publication list on my <a href='https://scholar.google.com/citations?user=EGlOtL4AAAAJ'>Google Scholar</a> profile.
 <!-- <a href='https://scholar.google.com/citations?user=EGlOtL4AAAAJ'><img src="https://img.shields.io/google-scholar/citations/EGlOtL4AAAAJ?style=flat&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&label=citations"></a>. -->

+I am open for collaborations in research, especially in the fields of Image Understanding, Representation Learning and Medical LLMs.
+Please don’t hesitate to get in touch if my research interests you.

+I am actively seeking positions in both academia and industry, starting in the Fall of 2025.

 <span class='anchor' id='-education'></span>